-This is another piece you need to attach to the pressure regulator.
+The filter is another piece to attach to the pressure regulator.
 It filters the water from debris and prevents it from flowing back into your house.
 The good news is that most pressure regulators come with a built-in filter and backflow preventer.

-Timers help a lot with programming your watering schedule, especially when you are away.
-There are different timers in the market, from battery-operated, sun-powered, one schedule, to multi-schedule systems.
-They can also be set to sense moisture and stop watering after rain.
+Timers help with programming watering schedules, especially when everyone is away.
+There are different timers in the market, from battery-operated, sun-powered, one-schedule, or multi-schedule systems.

-This is the a 1/2 inch tubing with no holes in it.
-It is the mainline that will transfer the water from the spigot/sprinkler head to the drip tubing.
+The main tubing is a 1/2 inch tubing with no holes in it.
+The main line carries the water from the spigot/sprinkler head to the drip tubing.

-If you decide to use micro-sprinklers or drip emitters, pay attention to the flow of water.
-Each emitter is designed to emit a certain amount of water during a certain amount of time.
+If you decide to use micro-sprinklers or drip emitters, pay attention to the water flow.
+Each emitter has a certain amount of water for a certain amount of time.

-This is the skinniest of the tubing.
-It is very useful to get an emitter closer to a plant.
+Microtubing is the skinniest irrigation tubing.
+It is handy to get an emitter closer to a plant.
 They are commonly used to water potted plants.